lakshmankumar12/vimfiles/vim_notes.md

-   gwv                              (set to vertical window split)       # remember and use this gww                              (Bound to :update) gwx                              (tabclose w/o prev tab) gwy                              Duplicate buffer in new tab gwz                              (set list toggle)
+   gwv                              (set to vertical window split)       # remember and use this gww                              (Bound to :update) gwx                              (tabclose w/o prev tab) gwy                              Duplicate buffer in new scratch tab gwz                              (set list toggle)

    gwB                              (setlocal noexpandtab)